ritterim/rimdev-blog/_posts/2016-09-19-stuntmans-road-to-100-plus-github-stars.md

 ## 2. Implementation

-I like packages that have lowered the barriers to entry.
 It was important for us to work on an implementation that was easy to get started with but had the depth to solve some of the harder problems associated with authentication.
 When writing a package, think about your users; users are developers in this case.
 It is also important to be transparent while implementing.
 I mean you should be doing any OSS in a public forum, like GitHub, even if you think no one is watching.

 ## 3. Publishing